 Controller vs Comptroller

-What is the difference is between a controller and a comptroller?
+What is the difference is between a controller vs comptroller?
 At the end of the day, the controller vs comptroller relationship is not all too diverse.
 A controller is a person that is at the highest accounting level in an organization.
 In other words, he/she is the head of the financial division of a company.
 Controllers are responsible for the financial accounting reporting, analysis and interpretation to the executive management team.
 They also administer the internal controls within an organization.
 A comptroller must possess the same duties of a financial controller.
 There is not a significant difference in the roles of a controller versus comptroller.
 A comptroller definition is a senior accountant in a government organization, however, the duties of a comptroller and controller do not differ.
 However, there seems to be a slight difference between the two entities when examined at a closer level.

 Origins Of Comptroller Vs Controller